src-d/landing/README.md

 # Contributing

-Please take a look at [CONTRIBUTING](CONTRIBUTING.md) file to see how to contribute in this project, get more information about the landing [architecture](CONTRIBUTING.md#Architecture) and how to launch it for [development](CONTRIBUTING.md#Development) purposes.
+Please take a look at [CONTRIBUTING](CONTRIBUTING.md) doc to see how to contribute in this project, get more information about the landing [architecture](CONTRIBUTING.md#Architecture) and how to launch it for [development](CONTRIBUTING.md#Development) purposes.

 # Code of Conduct